 Designing analytics teams, some options and advice to consider

 Many of my recent ‘coffee conversations’, with leaders, have focussed on designing analytics teams.
-It sounds like many of you are wrestling, with how to design & resource the team you need, for 2018 and beyond.
+It sounds like many of you are wrestling, with how to design & resource the team you need, for this year and beyond.

 For that reason, as the days begin to lengthen & we can start to dream of spring, we will focus on teams.
 Our theme for this month is designing and developing your teams.
 In this post, we focus on analytics or Data Science teams.